forestgrape/coronavirus/2_biological/omicron.md

 *HKUMed finds Omicron SARS-CoV-2 can infect faster and better than Delta in human bronchus but with less severe infection in lung*, December 2021 https://www.med.hku.hk/en/news/press/20211215-omicron-sars-cov-2-infection

-> In view of the hypothesis of immune cell infection, this study does not tell a tropism for macrophages, it just indicates a changed tropism.
+> A tropism for the bronchi and less for the lungs is good since a severe disease is much when the lungs are infected.
+In view of the hypothesis of immune cell infection, this study does not tell a tropism for macrophages, it just indicates a changed tropism.
 A tropism for the bronchi could explain some vaccine escape since they are farther away from systemic immunity.
-However from a tropism for the bronchi alone, unlikely induces a reduction of the immunity induced by natural infections.
+Tough escaping natural immunity is unlikely by a tropism for the bronchi alone.

 #### Chan